-Consultation on this revised Scheme took place in January 2018 - 13.3 Media notifications were issued for the public and a newsletter for staff alerting them to the propsed revisions to the Scheme. - An email address was supplied for people to send their views and an online survey was created as another option for people to give their opinions. - 13.4 The consultation draft revised Scheme was presented to NHS Grampian Board and elected members of the Councilin briefing sessions.
-Briefing sessions were also held for the public and for staff. - 13.5 Principles endorsed by the Scottish Health Council and the National Standards for Community Engagement were followed in respect of the consultation process, which included the following: - 13.5.1 It was a genuine consultation exercise: the views of all participants were be valued. - 13.5.2 It was transparent: the results of the consultation exercise were published.
+- 13.1 A joint consultation on the Scheme took place before it was first put in place and when it was subsequently revised.
+Whenever the Scheme is reviewed in future, there will be further joint consultation. - 13.2 Media notifications will be issued for members of the public that reside within Moray.
+Staff will be alerted to the proposed revisions to the scheme.
+An email address will be supplied for people to send their views. - 13.3 The consultation draft revised Scheme will then be presented to NHS Grampian and elected members of the Council. - 13.4 Principles endorsed by the Scottish Health Council and the National Standards for Community Engagement were followed in respect of the consultation process, which included the following:

+- 13.4.1 It was a genuine consultation exercise: the views of all participants were valued;

+- 13.4.2 It was transparent: the results of the consultation exercise were published;

-- 13.5.3 It was an accessible consultation: the consultation documentation was provided in a variety of formats. - 13.5.4 It was being led by the Chief Officer: the Chief Officer and the IJB will be answerable to the people of Moray in terms of the content of the revised Scheme. - 13.5.5 It is the start of an on-going dialogue: the revised Integration Scheme will establish the parameters of the future strategic plans of the IJB.
+- 13.4.3 It was an accessible consultation: the consultation documentation was provided in a variety of formats;

+- 13.4.4 It was being led by the Chief Officer: the Chief Officer and the IJB will be answerable to the people of Moray in terms of the content of the revised Scheme; and

+- 13.4.5 It is an on-going dialogue: the revised Scheme will establish the parameters of the future strategic plans of the IJB.

-13.6 The stakeholders consulted in the development of this revised Scheme were:
+- 13.5 The stakeholders consulted in the development of this revised Scheme were:

-Health professionals;
+- Health professionals;

-Users of health care;
+- Users of health care;

-Carers of users of health care;
+- Carers of users of health care;

-Commercial providers of health care;
+- Commercial providers of health care;

-Non-commercial providers of health care;
+- Non-commercial providers of health care;

-Social care professionals;
+- Social care professionals;

-Users of social care;
+- Users of social care;

+- Future users of social care;

-Carers of users of social care;
+- Carers of users of social care;

-Commercial providers of social care;
+- Commercial providers of social care;

-Non-commercial providers of social care;
+- Non-commercial providers of social care;

-Staff of NHS Grampian and the Council who are not health professionals or social care professionals;
+- Staff of NHS Grampian and the Council who are not health professionals or social care professionals;

-Non-commercial providers of social housing;
+- Non-commercial providers of social housing;

-Third sector bodies carrying out activities related to health or social care and; Other local authorities operating with the area of NHS Grampian preparing an integration scheme.
+- Third sector bodies carrying out activities related to health or social care and;

+- Other local authorities operating with the area of NHS Grampian preparing an integration scheme.

-13.7 The Parties will enabled the IJB to develop a Participation Communications and Engagement Strategy by providing appropriate resources and support.
-The Participation Communications and Engagement Strategy shall ensures significant engagement with, and participation by, members of the public, representative groups and other organisations in relation to decisions about the carrying out of integration functions.
+13.6 The Parties enabled the IJB to develop a Communications and Engagement Strategy by providing appropriate resources and support.
+The Communications and Engagement Strategy ensures significant engagement with, and participation by, members of the public, representative groups and other organisations in relation to decisions about the carrying out of integration functions.
 The Parties will encourage the IJB to access existing forums that the Parties have established, such as Public Partnership Forums, Community Councils, groups and other networks and stakeholder groups with an interest in health and social care.
-The strategy shall be developed alongside the Strategic Plan and will be presented for approval to the IJB in the second half of 2015 and prior to consultation on the Strategic Plan.